glpi-project/glpi/apirest.md

    **Important:**
       In case of 'multipart/data' content_type (aka file upload), you should insert your parameters into a 'uploadManifest' parameter.
-      Theses serialized data should be a json string.
+      Theses serialized data should be a JSON string.

 * **Returns**:
   * 201 (OK) with id of added items.